Arsenal21/software-license-manager/software-license-manager/readme.txt

 == Changelog ==

+= TODO 1.6 =
+* Added the ability to reset the debug log file from the plugin settings interface.
+* The item_reference value will be stored in the database (if sent via the activation API query).

 = 1.5 =
 * Added the option to search a license key from the manage licenses interface.